apache/pulsar/site2/docs/admin-api-overview.md

     bin/pulsar-admin
     ```

-  > **Tip**
+  > **Important**
   >
-  > For the latest and complete information about Java admin API, including commands, flags, descriptions, and more, see [here](http://pulsar.apache.org/tools/pulsar-admin/).
+  > For the latest and complete information about Java admin API, including commands, flags, descriptions, and more, see [here](https://pulsar.apache.org/tools/pulsar-admin/).

 > **The REST API is the admin interface**.
 Both the `pulsar-admin` CLI tool and the Java client use the REST API.
 If you implement your own admin interface client, you should use the REST API.